 - Hillariously subverted in the War episode of Magical Shopping Arcade Abenobashi, when Ms. Aki shows up for a USO show.
 After getting a good look at her face, all the troops fall to the ground in a near-death state.
 After pulling a Marilyn Maneuver but before she can finish her introduction, she's quickly grabbed by Gas Mask Mooks, shoved into a body bag, and stuffed into a nuclear waste containment barrel, which is then filled with cement, bolted shut, lowered into a larger air-tight container, sealed in MORE cement, tested for radiation levels, boxed up into a cargo crate, put onto the helicopter she arrived in on, and immediately flown out.

-- Marlene Dietrich, at least twice, in 1930's Morocco and again in 1948 in Alfred Hitchcock's Foreign Affair.
+- Marlene Dietrich, at least twice, in 1930's Morocco and again in 1948 in Billy Wilder's A Foreign Affair.

 - And don't forget the flashback scene in Agatha Christie's Witness for the Prosecution.
 "I may never go home anymore..."